 The last two columns in each Table shows the overall completeness for each collection numerically and graphically.
 The bars are colored to indicate collection averages (black), LTER (orange), EML (blue), and CSDGM (yellow).

+Identification Level

-includes 11 concepts.
-The entire DataOne collection is 71% complete for this level, the EML collections are 69% complete, and the CSDGM collections are 76% complete.
+The identification level of the LTER recommendation includes 11 concepts.
+The entire DataONE collection is 71% complete for this level, the EML collections are 69% complete, and the CSDGM collections are 76% complete.
 Only one EML collection (ESA) is more complete than LTER.
 No CSDGM collections are more complete than LTER.

-Resource Title and Author/Originator are complete for all collections and most collections are 90+% complete for the next four concepts (except Resource Identifier which is not included in CSDGM).
+ESA has the most complete collection at 90%.
+LTER is next at 83%.
+NMEPSCOR and CLOEBIRD are 82% complete.
+Only 6 member nodes have less than two thirds completeness for the level.
+Resource Title and Author/Originator are complete for all collections, regardless of dialect and most collections are 90+% complete for the next four concepts (except Resource Identifier which is not included in CSDGM).
 Beyond that, the EML collections fall off quickly while the CSDGC collections remain very complete for Publication Date, Resource Distribution, and Metadata Contact.
 This reflects the fact that Publication Date and Metadata Contact are mandatory concepts in the CSDGM dialect.

-, KNB, and GLEONthat includes
+There are incomplete concepts in each collection.
+Each member node has at least one concept from the level that is unused or unusable in the dialect the collection is documented in, except LTER, KNB, and GLEON.
+The LTER member node collection contains at least one record that includes each concept in the level.
+Even the CSDGM records have a high occurrence percentage for schema required concepts: Resource Title, Resource Identifier, Author / Originator, and Resource Contact.

 Table 5.
 Concept occurrence percentages for Identification Level.
 Concepts with * are mandatory in CSDGM, underlined are mandatory in EML.